Hydrogen: Green fuel for climate neutrality

 How RWE is actively helping to shape the age of hydrogen

 Hydrogen is a naturally occurring chemical element that can be found in almost unlimited quantities on Earth.
 It is one of the building blocks of our universe.
-It is 14 times lighter than air, can be combusted without producing any CO2 emissions and is not self-igniting, corrosive or radioactive.
-In order to use its energy content, however, this colourless and odourless gas first has to be separated off from hydrogen-rich compounds such as natural gas, biomass or water.
+It is 14 times lighter than air, can be combusted without producing any CO₂ emissions and is not self-igniting, corrosive or radioactive.
+The importance of hydrogen lies primarily in its potential as a green energy source and feedstock.
+In addition to reducing CO₂ emissions in industrial plants, hydrogen and its derivatives can be used as a sustainable fuel for the transport sector.

-Water electrolysis involves using electricity to break water down into hydrogen and oxygen.
-A system of colours indicates both the hydrogen production method as well as its carbon footprint: If the electricity produced by water electrolysis is sourced from renewables, such as wind or solar power, it is referred to as green hydrogen.
-Grey hydrogen is produced conventionally using natural gas.
+The colour classification of hydrogen defines both the production process and its carbon footprint: If the electricity produced by water electrolysis is sourced from renewables, such as wind or solar power, it is referred to as green hydrogen.
+Grey hydrogen, on the other hand, is produced conventionally using natural gas.
 If the carbon emissions produced in the process are not released but captured and stored, it is referred to as blue hydrogen.
 Less common is turquoise hydrogen, which entails thermal separation of methane, creating solid carbon rather than climate-damaging carbon dioxide.

 RWE paves the way for the use of green hydrogen